 “We got hacked” – is a sentence that a cyber security provider should not ever say to stay in business… but here is our story!
 And no need to panic it was our WordPress site hosted by a third party.
 Our services and customer data are safe and sound, we don’t have any kind of impact to our customers or company data.
 As a cyber security company sharing our experience about all type of attacks with our community helps to avoid the same situations in other companies.

 We noticed on February 8th that something seems wrong with our homepage.
 When you would have tried to visit our page, you would have been redirected to different addresses chosen by our webpage attacker.
 Our incident response team confirmed the fact promptly and got into action.
-The culprit was a vulnerability that hit the news at 6th of Feb, in one of the plugin named – “Ultimate GDPR & CCPA Compliance Toolkit for WordPress” what CYBERS used.
-The exploitation allowed an unauthenticated user to change the settings of the plugin and redirect traffic to an external websites.
-It took us 35 minutest to identify the problem and return the site operation back to normal.
+The culprit was a vulnerability that hit the news at the 6th of February, in one of the plugin named – “Ultimate GDPR & CCPA Compliance Toolkit for WordPress” which CYBERS used.
+The exploitation allowed an unauthenticated user to change the settings of the plugin and redirect traffic to an external website.
+It took us 35 minutes to identify the problem and return the site operation back to normal.

 What issues did it bring us?

 First, it is still an unnecessary hassle.
 Investigations started together with our partners and manhours spent for post-analysis report, notifications to our CERT-EE as regulations demand.
 All these activities are necessary, but my point is that it is easier to protect better to avoid the impact.